Are you looking to explore the best National Parks in Michigan? Then this list is for you!

 The North Country National Scenic Trail isn’t just in Michigan.

-You’ll hike along Lake Superior, through rugged wilderness, beautiful woodlands, come face to face with rushing waterfalls and more.
+You’ll hike along Lake Superior, through rugged wilderness, beautiful woodlands, and come face to face with rushing waterfalls

 Part of the trail even includes the Mackinac Bridge, which you can only walk across one day a year.